Developing a culture of IT security is imperative to ensuring your organization's data remains safe.

 This spirit is endorsed and practiced by Phil Cracknell, head of IT security at TNT Express, who considers humor as the key to communicating the security message to all levels of staff.

 One of Cracknell’s schemes used Star Wars themed videos used to spread the security word.
-In one video, Darth Vader appears at reception claiming he has forgotten his ID and giving the ‘you know you I am’ routine.
+In one video, Darth Vader appears at reception claiming he has forgotten his ID and giving the ‘you know who I am’ routine.
 The videos were emailed to staff each day, and were a huge hit, Cracknell claims.

 While the security team should be spearheading company initiatives, security procedures will be more effective if roles are shared by other departments.